-You could make an impact on the future of an adult with disabilities
+You could impact the future of an adult with disabilities

 aZul for Better Living, Inc. empowers adults of all abilities and their caregivers using Fashion Design, Industrial Design, and art as a path to achieve financial independence, dignity and artistic recognition.